sanchit1591/hogProject/README.md

 # hogProject
-The project is a python implementation of the game of hog.
+This is a python implementation of the game of hog.